-Netflix announces plans to invest in the African film industry.
+Netflix announces plans to invest in African TV shows

 According to the company's vice president of international originals, Erik Barmack, an unspecified amount of original series will be commissioned in 2019.